alemazzo/croquet-proxy/README.md

 ## How to use
 1. Install [Node.js](https://nodejs.org/en/download/)
-2. Clone this repository
+2. Create the project directory and navigate to it
-3. Run `npm install` in the repository directory
+3. Run `npm init` and follow the instructions
+4. Run `npm install croquet-proxy`
-4. Define your own Model
+5. Define your own Model
 ```javascript
 // my-model.js
 import { Model } from '@croquet/croquet';